 If you don’t know what “large-cap” means, that paragraph might be a little confusing.
 Large-cap is short for companies with large capitalization.
 It essentially means publicly traded companies whose total value of their stock is worth more than $10 billion dollars.
-A mid-cap company has a total stock value between $2 and $10 billion.
-A small-cap company would have a total stock value under $2 billion dollars. $2 billion may not sound “small” – at least it doesn’t to me – but when comparing the landscape of American companies, that actually is a comparatively small number.
+A mid-cap company has a total stock value of between $2 and $10 billion.
+A small-cap company would have a total stock value of under $2 billion dollars. $2 billion may not sound “small” – at least it doesn’t to me – but when comparing the landscape of American companies, that actually is a comparatively small number.

 Investing in the S&P 500

 If you have faith in the overall health and future of the American market, you might want to consider investing in the companies that make up the S&P 500 index.
 There are two main ways to do this: 1) Buy shares of stock in every single company in the index; 2) Buy shares of a fund that tracks the companies in the index.

 There are both mutual funds and exchange-traded funds (ETFs) that track the S&P 500 index.
 Investors can purchase shares in this single fund and then the fund purchases shares in the underlying companies.
 It makes investing in an index like the S&P 500 super-easy.

 Should you invest in the S&P 500 index?

 Of course, everyone’s situation is a bit different, but in general, investing in an S&P 500 index fund is a great option for most investors.
 Holding a diversified portfolio is recommended, and the S&P 500 is diversified by definition.
 Of course, you might want to further diversify, as we have personally, depending on your risk tolerance and investing goals.